brycewray/hugo-site/content/posts/2022/09/simplifying-switcheroos/index.md

 Besides, it could've been worse: I had a fleeting thought of trying to come up with a [**monorepo**](https://en.wikipedia.org/wiki/Monorepo) with *multiple* SSGs and their respective configurations, file/folder "lookup orders," *etc.* --- so I could share just one set of content among all the SSGs, making switcheroos that much easier.
 At least I didn't go *there*.

 Well . . . not yet, anyway. *[Evil laugh.]*

+**Later note**: For those who may be morbidly curious about that last item, be advised that, my curiosity too much to bear, I *did* attempt just such a monorepo-based approach.
+While I got it to work with very bare-bones-ish content, I couldn't determine how to make different SSGs respect --- or, more accurately, ignore --- each others' components, shortcodes, *etc.* (at least without show-stopping errors).
+That's where the mad-scientist-level experiment ended.
+{.yellowBox}